Sherwood Hu

-Sherwood Xuehua Hu (胡雪桦; born 1967), is a Chinese American theatre director and film director.
+Sherwood Xuehua Hu (胡雪桦; born 1967) is a Chinese American theatre director and film director.

 Early life and education

 Hu was born in Shanghai in 1967, to Hu Weimin (胡伟民; 1932–1989), a theatre director, and Gu Menghua (顾孟华).
 His sister Hu Xuelian (胡雪莲) is a producer.

 Career

-Born and raised in Shanghai in a creative and artistic family, Hu relocated to the US where he earned a master's degree in theater and film production from the State University of New York at Buffalo, and a Ph.D. in directing from the University of Hawaii at Manoa.
+Born and raised in Shanghai in a creative and artistic family, Hu relocated to the US, where he earned a master's degree in theater and film production from the State University of New York at Buffalo, and a Ph.D. in directing from the University of Hawaii at Manoa.
 He also studied under Joseph Papp at New York's Public Theater, and began his professional career directing theatre, including productions of Rashomon, Constant Prince, and The Chairman's Wife.
 He also acted in the lead role of Song Liling in several productions of David Henry Hwang's M. Butterfly.

 Hu created The Legend of Prince Lanling, a lavish stage production set in ancient China; this received an honorable mention from the Kennedy Arts Center.
 He later adapted this into his first feature film, the epic Warrior Lanling, which was launched at the 1995 Telluride Film Festival, San Sebastian Film Festival, Hawaii International Film Festival and others.

 In 1998, Francis Ford Coppola and Wayne Wang were executive producers of his second feature, one of the first co-productions between American and Chinese filmmakers.
 Lani Loa - The Passage was a Hawaiian ghost story/cop movie/spiritual love story, shot in Shanghai and Hawaii, and starred Angus Macfadyen, Ray Bumatai, and Chris Tashima.
 Tashima also starred in his next film, On The Roof (2002), a small indie digital video ensemble piece filmed in Pasadena, California.

-In 2003, Hu returned to China to direct a 40-episode television series, Purple Jade for China Central Television, and a 30-episode TV series "The War of Peking".
+In 2003, Hu returned to China to direct a 40-episode television series, Purple Jade, for China Central Television, and the 30-episode TV series The War of Peking.
 He returned to epic costume period film work with Prince of the Himalayas (2007), his own adaptation of Shakespeare's Hamlet, set in ancient Tibet, performed entirely in the Tibetan language.
 The film received numerous awards including best picture, best director, and best actor at several international film festivals.